×

 What is a typical expat home or apartment like in St. George's?

 "A typical expat home or apartment in St. George's, is often located in a safe and secure neighborhood, with close proximity to amenities such as supermarkets, restaurants, and schools.
 These homes are usually spacious, featuring multiple bedrooms and bathrooms, a fully equipped kitchen, and a living room.
 Some homes may also have a separate dining area.
 The interiors are often modern and well-maintained, with air conditioning, Wi-Fi, and other essential utilities.
 Many homes also come with a balcony or a patio, offering stunning views of the surrounding landscapes, including the ocean or the mountains.
 Some properties may also include a private pool or access to a community pool.
 The homes are often surrounded by lush tropical gardens, adding to the overall appeal and tranquility of the place.
-Parking facilities are usually available for those who own vehicles," replied a member in St. George's.
+Parking facilities are usually available for those who own vehicles," said one expat who made the move to St. George's.

 What is the average cost of housing in St. George's?